CambriaSolutions/ADPQRFI-75001/README.md

 (b)

 Dhiraj enlisted Anand, a Cambria executive, to help him crowdsource a multi-disciplinary team.
 Anand reached out to all Cambrianites via an email and they responded.
 The team assembled represented diverse backgrounds, including a few working remotely.
 Based on the experience, skills, and interests, the team quickly organized itself.
-Individuals aligned themselves to relevant roles.
-These roles included: Product Manager, Technical Architect, Interaction Designer/Usability Tester, Writer/Content Strategist, Visual Designer, Front-End Web Developer, Back-End Web Developer, DevOps Engineer, Delivery Manager, Agile Coach, Business Analysts, and Users. *[[Crowdsourcing]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Crowdsourcing.pdf)* *[[Our Team]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/The%20Team.pdf)*
+Individuals aligned themselves to relevant roles. *[[Crowdsourcing]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Crowdsourcing.pdf)* *[[Our Team]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/The%20Team.pdf)*

 (c)

 We determined that the best product could only be developed and designed by knowing, empathizing with, and understanding the user.
-As such, we assigned four of our staff to take on the user roles.
-We invited them to our initial discovery/user interaction meeting and encouraged their contribution.
-One of our users is a subject matter expert who also has personal experience with the foster care system.
-Her knowledge and personal story became a valuable resource as we worked to identify the target audience and their most pertinent needs for this application. *[[User Engagement]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/User%20Engagement.pdf)* *[[Foster Parent Persona]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Persona%201-%20Monica.pdf)* *[[Case Worker Persona]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Persona%202-%20Charles.pdf)* *[[Our User Stories]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/User%20Stories.md)*
+We had a discovery/user interaction meeting with four users.
+One of our users is a subject matter expert who also has personal experience with the foster care system. *[[User Engagement]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/User%20Engagement.pdf)* *[[Foster Parent Persona]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Persona%201-%20Monica.pdf)* *[[Case Worker Persona]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Persona%202-%20Charles.pdf)* *[[Our User Stories]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/User%20Stories.md)*

 (d)